-Auskick → Junior (East Malvern JFC) → Youth Girls (Sacre Coeur/East Malvern JFC)
+Auskick $\rightarrow$ Junior (East Malvern JFC) $\rightarrow$ Youth Girls (Sacre Coeur/East Malvern JFC)

 Alicia Eva joined the first Youth Girls competition through her school, Sacre Coeur, which entered a team in the south east competition.
-Alicia was a highly skilled junior footballer with East Malvern however upon approaching the age of 14 (after which boys and girls can not compete against each other) she joined her school team as a participant in the first Youth Girls competition.
+Alicia was a highly skilled junior footballer with East Malvern however upon approaching the age of 14 (after which boys and girls can not compete against each other) she school team ioined her as а participant in the first Youth Girls competition.
 Since then, her school team has moved to East Malvern JFC, where Alicia is a vital member of the team.
 She has been selected in the South East representative team, is a competition best and fairest winner, and is a member of AFL Victoria's Youth Girls' Academy.
 Her father, Brian, is one of two fathers coaching the girls' team at East Malvern.